 I have worked on evaluating VLMs on retrieval and grounding in multicultural settings and analyzing the understanding of cultural norms in LLMs (CulturalBench).

-If you are interested in any of the above areas, feel free to reach out.
+If you are interested in any of the above areas, and would like to collaborate feel free to reach out.

 Experience